PGrube26/RangeSeekBar/README.md

 # RangeSeekBar
-RangeSeekBar is an Android Library to show a distinct slider let the user set ranges.
+RangeSeekBar is an Android Library to show a discrete slider let the user set ranges.

 # Usage
 Add a RangeSeekBar to your xml files and set color, which thumb to draw,...